SeaDve/seadve.github.io/content/blog/6-gsoc-2023-week-5-6/index.md

 Aside from those mentioned above, I have also been working on drawing the diagram.
 I am still studying the older Haskell codebase to prevent reinventing the wheel on some implementations.
 Unfortunately, the current implementation is still not ready enough for a screenshot.

-To easily track the missing features easier, we also set up an [issue board](https://gitlab.gnome.org/msandova/bustle/-/boards).
+To easily track the missing features, we also set up an [issue board](https://gitlab.gnome.org/msandova/bustle/-/boards).

 ## Plans for the Following Weeks